-Additionally, you’ll need to have been in business for at least 12 months and will need to provide verification for your two most recent years of employment.
-You may also be asked to explain seasonal variations or other income changes that some self-employed folks experience throughout the year.
+- You’ll need to have been in business for at least 12 months and will need to provide verification for your two most recent years of employment

 “The biggest challenge here is that many small business owners don’t actually have a business,” says Katherine Peoples, executive director at HPP CARES, a nonprofit consumer credit, debt, and housing counseling agency in Los Angeles.

 “They haven’t set up their corporate structure correctly to be viewed as a business, and they also tend to want to write everything off on their taxes,” Peoples adds.
 In other words, the more deductions you take, the lower your documented net income will be.

-Some mortgage lenders are tightening credit standards during COVID-19, so you need a little more proof of income these days.
+Some mortgage lenders tightened their credit standards due to COVID-19, so you may need extra proof of income these days.

 Along with the typical documentation (listed above), lenders may also ask for the following:

-- Audited year-to-date profit and loss statement: Also called an income statement, the profit and loss is a financial statement showing how much money you made and how much you spent for a particular period, such as a month, quarter, or year.
+- Audited year-to-date profit and loss statement: Also called an income statement, profit and loss is a financial statement showing how much money you made and how much you spent for a particular period, such as a month, quarter, or year.
 You can have a certified public accountant (CPA) audit your profit and loss statement, during which they’ll test and validate the accounting system and financial information used to create it.
-If you need more information, the Small Business Administration offers several tips on its website.
+If you need more information, the Small Business Administration offers tips on small business accounting.

 - Unaudited year-to-date profit and loss statement: Rather than being officially audited, this is signed by the borrower.
 It reports business revenue, expenses, and net income up to and including the month before you apply for a loan.